JordiPosthumus/jordisblog/src/pages/posts/silver-lease-rates-analysis-2025.md

 - Credit market freeze affected liquidity in precious metals financing
 - Highlighted importance of counterparty risk assessment

-**October 5 Peak (2025):**
+**October 2025 Peak:**
 - Unprecedented spike to 35.7%
 - Triggered by massive physical demand and inventory scarcity
 - Revealed structural vulnerabilities in modern bullion banking system

 ### The October 2025 Spike: A Modern Stress Test

-The unprecedented spike to 8.3% on October 9, 2025, represented a watershed moment:
+The unprecedented spike to 35.7% on October 9, 2025, represented a watershed moment:
 - **Trigger**: A massive order for physical delivery (reportedly 1,000 tons by India)
 - **Impact**: Complete freeze in London silver market operations
 - **Duration**: Rates remained elevated throughout the fourth quarter of 2025